Nicolás Medina: Sunderland

 In 2001, Medina signed for English Premier League team Sunderland A.F.C. for £3.5 million, joining up with Argentine youth team colleague Julio Arca.
 At his signing, manager Peter Reid hailed him as "a complete midfield player".
 While Arca had become an instant hit at the Stadium of Light, Medina failed to make it into the first team and spent most of his time at Sunderland in the reserve team.
 Both fans and the media began to speculate as to why such an expensive signing was not given a chance.
-This led to popular theories that he was suffering a serious illness, or that he had fallen out with Reid.
+This led to popular theories that he was suffering a serious illness or that he had fallen out with Reid.
 Neither rumour was proven.
-Medina briefly courted controversy early in his Sunderland career, after being quoted in an Argentine newspaper that he was planning to live in Newcastle (home to Newcastle United, Sunderland's fiercest rivals) rather than in the City of Sunderland.
-When new Sunderland manager Howard Wilkinson took over at Sunderland, he did what Peter Reid had failed to do and publicly explain why Medina was not being picked for Sunderland, despite playing for the Argentina national football team.
-In an interview he stated that: "The evidence suggests that Nicolas hasn't got it because the previous manager didn't pick him."
+Medina briefly courted controversy early in his Sunderland career, after being quoted in an Argentine newspaper as saying that he was planning to live in Newcastle (home to Newcastle United, Sunderland's fiercest rivals) rather than in the City of Sunderland.
+When new Sunderland manager Howard Wilkinson took over at Sunderland, he did what Peter Reid had failed to do and publicly explained why Medina was not being picked for Sunderland, despite playing for the Argentina national football team.
+In an interview, he stated that: "The evidence suggests that Nicolas hasn't got it because the previous manager didn't pick him."
 Medina eventually left Sunderland having only played once for the first team; in an FA Cup tie against Bolton Wanderers (he was substituted in this game but the BBC described it as "an impressive debut").
 He remains the most expensive Sunderland player to never play a first-team league game.
 Given that fact, he is recognized as one of Sunderland's worst transfers.

 Spain

-Due to the issues getting playing time at Sunderland A.F.C., Medina went on loan to CD Leganés in the Spain Segunda División for the 2003–2004 season which he played 32 games.
+Due to the issues getting playing time at Sunderland A.F.C., Medina went on loan to CD Leganés in the Spain Segunda División for the 2003–2004 season, in which he played 32 games.
 For the 2004–2005 season, Sunderland let Medina leave the club on a loan which then turned into a free transfer and he returned to the Segunda División with Real Murcia.
 He played 20 games and scored 2 goals, both in a game against Málaga Club de Fútbol B on 16 October 2004.

 Return to Argentina

 He has returned to Argentina and played for Rosario Central in the 2005 Apertura playing 3 games.
-For the 2006 Clausura, he joined Gimnasia y Esgrima de La Plata which promptly loaned him to Club Atlético Nueva Chicago playing 1 game in the 2006 Apertura.
+For the 2006 Clausura, he joined Gimnasia y Esgrima de La Plata, which promptly loaned him to Club Atlético Nueva Chicago playing 1 game in the 2006 Apertura.
 Midway through the 2007 Clausura, he went on loan to Talleres de Córdoba in Primera B Nacional where he became a starter and played 9 games and scored 1 goal (12 April – in a 2–1 loss to Club Atlético Huracán).
 For the 2007 Apertura, he returned to Gimnasia y Esgrima de La Plata playing 7 games.
 In February of the 2008 Clausura, Medina ruptured an achilles tendon, which sidelined him for the entire year.